 Should you buy the JLab JBuds Air Executive?

-Yes, these earbuds are a bargain dressed as something you’d find on the top shelf.
+Listeners who dig the design, particularly the carrying case, will thoroughly enjoy these bargain earbuds.
 JLab took a risk by sidestepping from its traditionally athletic aesthetic, but it’s one that will likely pay off in dividends.
 Sure, audio quality isn’t impressive, but it’s passable.
 All else about the JLab JBuds Air Executive is markedly better than anything else you’ll find at this price, save for the Creative Outlier Air.